Constraints on a dark matter sub-halo near the Sun from pulsar timing

 Modern cosmological hydrodynamical simulations performed within the $\Lambda$CDM construct, \cite{Springel:2008by,Hopkins2015,Arora2024}, indicate that dark matter sub-halos of mass $\sim 10^{7}~M_{\odot}$ have scale radii $\sim$ 0.1 kpc.
 Such a sub-halo would produce an acceleration of $\sim 10^{-9}~\rm cm/s^{2}$, which is currently detectable from pulsar timing data.
 Pulsar timing data have been used to characterize both the smooth component of the Galactic signal ($\approx 3\times 10^{-8}~\rm cm/s^{2}$) \cite{Chakrabartietal2021}, as well as disequilibrium features that impart asymmetries to the line-of-sight Galactic acceleration on several kpc scales \cite{Chakrabarti2020}; these asymmetries are a factor of several smaller than the disequilibrium features in the Galactic acceleration field arising from the smooth component, but are now manifest in the recent pulsar timing data \cite{Donlonetal2024,Donlonetal2025}.
 Thus, searching for dark matter sub-structure in direct acceleration measurements - which are expected to produce an acceleration signal of similar magnitude as the disequilibrium features in the Galactic acceleration field but over a more localized region, should now be viable given the current level of precision.
 We discuss this in more detail in the Appendix considering the abundance of dark matter sub-halos in cosmological simulations within the Navarro-Frenk-White construct \cite{Bullock_BoylanKolchin2017} and for compact dark matter candidates.

-\textit{Results}---We identify six binary pulsar sets that show excess acceleration above our threshold with a gravitational sphere of influence less than 0.5 kpc.
+\textit{Results}---We identify five binary pulsar sets that show a local deviation from a smooth potential in their acceleration measurements (above our threshold with a gravitational sphere of influence less than 0.5 kpc).
+These pairs are listed in Table \ref{tab:pulsar_sample}, and we note both the magnitude of the deviation as well as the uncertainty.
+We note the uncertainty is large for all but one pair of binary pulsars, but will improve in future pulsar timing data releases.
 For each such set (each set has two binary pulsars), we performed Monte Carlo Markov Chain (MCMC) calculations similar to earlier work \cite{Chakrabartietal2021,Donlonetal2024} to constrain the properties of the dark matter sub-halo that can produce the level of excess power experienced by the binary pulsar set.
 The total acceleration experienced by the binary pulsar at position $\mathbf{r}_i$ is then written as the sum of the contribution from the Galaxy and the sub-halo :

-where $a_{\rm los,sub-halo}(\mathbf{r}_i)$ is the line of sight acceleration from a subhalo.
-This identifies the subhalo acceleration with the excess acceleration.
+where $\alosshmod(\mathbf{r}_i)$ is the modelled line of sight acceleration from a subhalo.
+This identifies the subhalo acceleration with the deviation from a smooth potential.
 Below, we discuss that disequilibrium features imprinted on the Galactic potential would not affect our results (to beyond our current uncertainties).
 We do not currently have accelerometers distributed across the physical extent of a sub-halo, so for simplicity we consider the sub-halo to be a compact object, with mass $M_{\rm sub}$ and located at position, $\mathbf{r}_{\rm sub}$.
 Thus, we simply write the acceleration produced by the sub-halo to the i-th pulsar as:

+For the Galactic potential, we consider an exponential density profile for the vertical component of the disk, where $h_z$ is the scale height of the disk, and $\rho_0$ is the midplane density of the disk.
+The vertical component of the acceleration is then given by: